KubbyDev/LogicGateSimulator/README.md

 When build mode is activated, there is a menu on the right with a list of all the gates that can be created.
 A gate can be created by clicking on it in the menu, and then clicking where the gate is desired to be.
 This menu contains basic gates (AND, OR, NOT, XOR, NAND...), and also some special gates and custom gates that will be explained later.
 A gate can be destroyed by moving it on the Destroy button of by pressing Del with the gate selected.
 Common gates can be placed with hotkeys: A (AND), O (OR), N (NOT), X (XOR)
 The last gate that was placed can be placed again by pressing Space.
+Pressing shift will force the gate to be placed on one spot of a virtual grid.

 ### Wiring mode